Portuguese India: 16th to 17th century

-In 1556, the printing press in Goa was the first installed in India at Saint Paul's College, Goa.
-Through publications made on the printing press, opened a window on the knowledge and customs of Europe.
-The Jesuits brought this European-style, metal movable type technology to Macao in China in 1588 and to Japan in 1590.
+In 1556, the printing press in Goa was the first installed in India at Saint Paul's College, Goa by João de Bustamante.
+The press was used to disseminate religious literature, first in Portuguese and later in Tamil.
+The development of European-style printing types that could print Indian scripts represented a significant moment in the history of printing in India.